KowalewskiPawel/Lens-Basic-Methods/README.md

 USERID=$UID docker-compose down
 ```

+# How to use it

+1. `npm i`
+2. `npm run compile`
+3. `npx hardhat node`
+4. Open a second terminal and run the following command `npm run full-deploy-local`

+You can use following commands, once there is a local node running in the background

+Unpause the Protocol: `npm run full-deploy-local`

+Create a Profile: `npx hardhat create-profile --network localhost`

+Publish a Post: `npx hardhat post --network localhost`

+Follow Profile: `npx hardhat follow --network localhost`

+Collect Publications: `npx hardhat collect --network localhost`

 ## Protocol Overview

 The Lens Protocol transfers ownership of social graphs to the participants of that graph themselves.
 This is achieved by creating direct links between `profiles` and their `followers`, while allowing fine-grained control of additional logic, including monetization, to be executed during those interactions on a profile-by-profile basis.